• Long-Term Financing

 “Corporates are thinking about their supply chains as holistic ecosystems and collaborating with their suppliers to structure the most optimal financing solutions across the entire supply chain.
 They are cultivating deeper strategic relationships with a smaller set of suppliers as they reconfigure their supply chains and amplify their sustainability objectives.”

-- Vinay Mendonca Chief Growth Officer, Global Trade and Receivables Finance, HSBC
+- Vinay Mendonca Chief Growth Officer, Global Trade Solutions, HSBC

 Note: The above accounting treatment benefits derived depends on many factors and are subject to buyers/suppliers obtaining their own professional accounting, tax, legal and other professional advice from their auditors and legal counsel.